 Three days later, he started in the Premier League against Arsenal and was on for a hat-trick after just 32 minutes.
 Rashford netted his first with a side-footed finish to open the scoring, and had his second within a matter of minutes by deftly heading in a Jesse Lingard cross.
 Just for good measure, he later assisted a second-half winner for Ander Herrera – not a bad day at the office, all in all.

-Lists, Premier League, Pierre-Emerick Aubameyang, Arsenal, Federico Macheda, Manchester United, Paulo Wanchope, Derby County, Aston Villa, Anthony Martial, Liverpool, Danny Rose, Tottenham Hotspur, Alan Shearer, Crystal Palace, Jürgen Klinsmann, Sheffield Wednesday, Robbie Keane, Papiss Cissé, Newcastle United, Mario Stanic, West Ham United, Chelsea, Blackburn Rovers, Coventry City
+Lists, Premier League, Pierre-Emerick Aubameyang, Arsenal, Federico Macheda, Manchester United, Paulo Wanchope, Derby County, Aston Villa, Anthony Martial, Danny Rose, Tottenham Hotspur, Alan Shearer, Crystal Palace, Jürgen Klinsmann, Sheffield Wednesday, Robbie Keane, Papiss Cissé, Newcastle United, Mario Stanic, West Ham United, Chelsea, Blackburn Rovers, Coventry City